About the City of Covina

 About the CDMA

-The CDMA is a non-profit organization dedicated to the promotion of the historical shopping district in downtown covina
+A non-profit organization dedicated to the promotion of the historical downtown covina

-Thinking about moving your business to Covina and interested in becoming a member?
+Thinking about moving your business to Covina or interested in becoming a member?
 Contact us for more information and a board member will get back to you within 1 business day.